melloddy/SparseChem/docs/memprofile.md

 # How to use Memory Profile option

-To enable memory profiling the following option needs to be activated:
+To enable memory profiling the following option needs to be activated when running `train.py`:

 ```
   --profile PROFILE     Set this to 1 to output memory profile information